Halchimer/doomlike-engine/README.md

 ## Plans for the future

+- Stackable app layers and multithreaded rendering are in the work.
 - Add a fully working asset manager
 - Add a level editor and more debug tools using Nuklear.
-- Add systems and multithreaded jobs to the ECS.
+- Add systems abstraction using multithreaded jobs to the ECS.
 - Write a custom rendering backend with OpenGL and get rid of SDL3

 ## Toolset